 Adopting specific drought indices for rainfall, evapotranspiration and soil moisture allows exploring the interactions between variables of different levels of the land-atmosphere system.
-The pertinence of using the SPI, ETDI and SMDI to evaluate the interactions between the variables' anomalies can be the subject of discussion depending on the specific advantages, drawbacks, and applicability of each index.
+The pertinence of using the SPI, ETDI and SMDI to evaluate the interactions between the variables' anomalies can be the subject of discussion depending on the specific advantages, drawbacks and applicability of each index.
 There can be alternative drought indices even for soil moisture and evapotranspiration of better stability and statistical characteristics worth exploring.
 Furthermore, assessing the interactions of anomalies may be possible without using drought indices.
-However, since the commonplace in the analysis of the anomalies behind drought has been widely based on drought indices for comparable interpretation, we consider the SPI, ETDI and SMDI represent a set of comprehensive indices to flexibly evaluate interactions at different time scales.
+However, since the commonplace in the analysis of the anomalies behind drought has been widely based on drought indices for comparable interpretation, we consider the SPI, ETDI and SMDI to represent a set of comprehensive indices to flexibly evaluate interactions at different timescales.

-Fig. 8 a), and graphically 8 b), summarize the annual mode of interactions between the SPI, ETDI and SMDI.
-In the short to midterm, both the ETDI and SMDI interactions with SPI concur on having moderate significance, with only a few negative and positive low interactions in the mid to long term.
-Positive correlations around lag 0 of the ETDI and SMDI with SPI indicate direct precedent dependence of the indices, which means changes on ETDI and SMDI correlate positively (negatively) to positive (negative) changes on the SPI.
-The short-term correlations after rainfalls for both ETDI and SMDI (lagged response of these indices to SPI) are straightforward and were reported before in similar Iberian regions (Martínez-Fernandez et al., 2016).
+Figure 8a and graphically Fig. 8b summarize the annual mode of interactions between the SPI, ETDI and SMDI.
+In the short to middle term, both the ETDI and the SMDI interactions with the SPI concur on having moderate significance, with only a few negative and positive low interactions in the middle to long term.
+Positive correlations around lag 0 of the ETDI and SMDI with the SPI indicate direct precedent dependence of the indices, which means changes on the ETDI and SMDI correlate positively (negatively) to positive (negative) changes on the SPI.
+The short-term correlations after rainfall for both the ETDI and the SMDI (lagged response of these indices to the SPI) are straightforward and have been reported before in similar Iberian regions (Martínez-Fernandez et al., 2016).
 Sustained dry or wet anomalies in both variables favored by a positive correlation between indices are primarily restricted to a length of three seasons.
 Correlations beyond the year may represent the multi-annual persistence of anomalies common in Mediterranean climates.

-The strong aggregation impact occurring when adopting the SPIw-26 and SPIw-52 indicates the analysis of interactions may be uncertain when indices are aggregated beyond the seasonal scale.
+The strong aggregation impact occurring when adopting SPIw-26 and SPIw-52 indicates the analysis of interactions may be uncertain when indices are aggregated beyond the seasonal scale.
 It is evaluated if the magnifying effect of clusters with long aggregation periods (SPIw-26 and SPIw-52) is the autocorrelation of the indices.
-Significant autocorrelated values extend always for less than the period of aggregation of SPIw-i (2 weeks on SPIw-1, 3 weeks on SPIw-4, 10 weeks for SPIw-13, 18 on SPIw-26, 35 on SPIw-52, 40 on SPI-78, 45 on SPIw-104).
+Significant autocorrelated values always extend for less than the period of aggregation of SPIw-i (2 weeks on SPIw-1, 3 weeks on SPIw-4, 10 weeks on SPIw-13, 18 weeks on SPIw-26, 35 weeks on SPIw-52, 40 weeks on SPI-78, 45 weeks on SPIw-104).
 Hence, we presume autocorrelation values of the SPI series are only partly caused by the period of aggregation.
-The partial autocorrelation of both ETDI and SMDI shows mostly two significant lags, which indicate the existence of an autoregressive model of type AR(2) (Fig. S3).
-An AR(2) may articulate the combination of growing and decaying factors behind the shifting balance of positive and negative correlations between indices.
-In this way, the clusters of interactions identified in Figs 3 to 6 a and b can be attributed to interactions between rainfall, evapotranspiration and soil moisture anomalies.
+The partial autocorrelation of both the ETDI and the SMDI shows mostly two significant lags, which indicate the existence of an autoregressive model of type AR(2) (Fig. S2).
+An AR(2) model may articulate the combination of growing and decaying factors behind the shifting balance of positive and negative correlations between indices.
+In this way, the clusters of interactions identified in Figs. 3 to 7 can be attributed to interactions between rainfall, evapotranspiration and soil moisture anomalies.
 Conversely, clusters identified in series with a period of aggregation over the seasonal scale may be misleading for the analysis of drought interactions in Mediterranean environments.
-Thus, drought evolution in semi-arid environments can be considered as an expression of quick exchanges between land-atmosphere variables which develop within the seasonal scale.
-This
+Thus, drought evolution in semi-arid environments can be considered an expression of quick exchanges between land-atmosphere variables which develop within the seasonal scale.
+This implies the temporal resolution of drought indices must adopt short timescales (i.e., weekly scale) to capture the onset of drought.